Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Specification for CWI Data Protocol

 \subsection{Specification}

-In the section before, we have given a critical analysis of the existing datasets for CWI.
-It is evident from our experiments in Section \ref{sec:analysis_of_existing} that these datasets do not provide labels which typically correlate with features that we would expect to represent complexity.
 In the remainder of this section we will describe some of the qualities of an ideal dataset for CWI.
-Our recommendations are summarised in Table \ref{tab:cwi_spec}.
+Our recommendations are summarised at the end of this Section in Table \ref{tab:cwi_spec}.
 This specification is intended to give general purpose recommendations for anyone seeking to develop a new CWI dataset.